Trump Wouldn’t Get Off The Phone In ‘Fox News’ Interview, Ranted About ‘Dumb Guy’ James Clapper, ‘Deep State’

 — Aaron Rupar (@atrupar) April 29, 2019

-Bartiromo treated Trump politely throughout the interview, saying “yes” in a agreement with his statements 14 times during the interview, according to Post columnist Philip Bump, who noted that “almost no claim made by Trump was challenged in any way,” by the Fox anchor.
+Bartiromo treated Trump politely throughout the interview, saying “yes” in agreement with the president’s statements 14 times during the interview, according to Washington Post columnist Philip Bump.
+Bump noted that “almost no claim made by Trump was challenged in any way,” by the Fox anchor.

-But according to Post reporter Aaron Blake, writing on his Twitter account, Bartiromo did attempt to gently wrap up the interview with Trump first starting at the 12-minute mark, when she said, “I know you have to run,” and continuing four more times, repeating “I know you have to run,” and “I know you have to go.”
+But according to Washington Post reporter Aaron Blake, writing on his Twitter account, Bartiromo did attempt to gently wrap up the interview with Trump multiple times — first starting at the 12-minute mark, when she said, “I know you have to run.”
+Bartiromo would allegedly attempt to conclude the interview four more times, repeating “I know you have to run,” and “I know you have to go.”

-But Trump apparently did not have to run, as he continued his monologue, declaring, “This is about cleaning out the deep state, cleaning the swamp,” and mentioning Clapper and former CIA Director John Brennan by name, appearing to accuse both men of taking some sort of monetary payoffs.
+But Trump apparently did not have to run, as he continued his monologue, declaring, “This is about cleaning out the deep state, cleaning the swamp.”
+The president mentioned Clapper and former CIA Director John Brennan by name, appearing to accuse both men of taking some sort of monetary payoffs.

 “You look at Brennan with his big mouth, and you look at Clapper who’s a dummy, and yet he was in intelligence.
-He’s a dumb guy,” Trump said in the monologue.
+He’s a dumb guy,” Trump remarked during the interview.
 “Then they go on CNN, they go on and they make more money than they’ve ever seen before, though they possibly, they made a lot more than that.
 I mean, something had to go on.”